Technical analysis

 NO -> Ceremony completes locally, registration fails at Entra

-Fix: update passkey profile AAGUID allowlist, or relax
+Update the passkey profile allowlist, relax attestation,

 YES -> Registration succeeds.